Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool computes area, perimeter, and apothem of a regular n-gon, with specific verb 'Compute' and resource.
-It distinguishes from many sibling calculator tools by specifying geometry/tiling use.
+The description clearly states the tool computes area, perimeter, and apothem of a regular n-gon, using the verbs 'compute' and specifying the resource.
+It distinguishes itself from the many other 'calculate_*' tools by naming the specific geometric properties and usage context ('geometry or tiling').

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.